mjdamgaard/UP-Web-Project/README.md

 in its present state.
 Nowadays when we use the web, we often go to the same websites that we have visited many times before, not to see what new content the developers have added to the site, but instead to see what other users of the site have uploaded.
-This revolution in how we use is what is known as the Web 2.0.
+This revolution of the web in terms of how we use it is what is known as the Web 2.0.

-starting perhaps with just
-one such database: openSDB.
-This database will then be accessed through a single web page (at www.opensdb.com once the application is ready).

-We can therefore
-see that the conventional approach has the immediate advantage over the approach of using SDBs that it is quite decentralized from the beginning, namely as decentralized as the World Wide Web.
-But by having SDBs that are open source and open data,

-and which also subscribes
-to a common goal of combining all such SDBs into a decentralized distributed database the future, this approach can also yield a completely decentralized system in time.

-Now, on the other hand, the approach of trying to reach Tim Berners-Lee's dream via SDBs, which is indeed the ultimate goal of this project, might very well also have some major advantages over what has been the conventional approach so far.
-To motivate the argument for why this is, let
+<Paragraphs about the need for users to be able to add semantic links, not just
+devs>

+But of course, arguing why one approach for reaching the dream of the Semantic Web might be more promising than a previous one is not of much if you do not already share in that dream, which is something that most readers probably will not.
+We will therefore in the following section discuss some useful applications, which I believe can garner a wide userbase.
+The first goal of the openSDB project is then to create a website that implements these applications and then to prove its usefulness be attracting a considerable amount of users.
+And only once this is achieved begins the further task of getting other parties to join in and together develop the system into a distributed and decentralized one. ...

+## The "killer application" of openSDB

+The first application of openSDB that I am currently in the process of developing (currently alone, but I hope that I can attract others to the project), and which I believe...